mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 ### Crossover and mutation

-The chosen crossover and mutation strategy is dependent on the problem type (e.g. continuous, binary, permutation-based), allowing flexibility and extensibility without modifying the core genetic algorithm logic.
-To enable users to change the crossover and mutation methods, we will adopt a strategy design pattern.
+The chosen crossover and mutation strategy is dependent on the problem type (e.g. continuous, binary, permutation-based).
+To enable users to change the crossover and mutation methods without modifying the core genetic algorithm logic, we will adopt a strategy design pattern.

 The function signatures for the crossover and mutation methods must follow a standard interface to ensure compatibility: